 During World War II, biofuel was once again in high demand.
 Developed countries made use of it as an alternative to imported fuel.
 Germany, much like many other countries resourcing the war machine, was suffering from a shortage of fuel.
 As a result, they turned to use gasoline blended with alcohol that came from potatoes.

 The UK chose to follow in the footsteps of Germany.
-What followed was the concept of using grain alcohol that they would blend with petrol7.
-As a result, the importance and reliability of bioenergy was once again prominent.
+What followed was the concept of using grain alcohol that they would blend with petrol6.
+As a result, the importance and reliability of bioenergy were once again prominent.

 However, this did not last long due to an influx of cheap oil from the Middle East.